 Crimes committed due to inadequate security

-When there’s a known potential threat to the safety and security of land users, property owners have a duty to employ sufficient security to protect land users against injury.
+When there’s a known potential threat to the safety and security of land users, property owners have to employ sufficient security to protect land users against injury.
 If you’ve been the victim of an assault, battery, sexual assault, robbery, or other crime due to the lack of sufficient security, you could be entitled to compensation for the related damages.

 Dog bites and other animal attacks